co-cddo/lthc-prototype/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.